cong-khai-nguyen/Obsidian-Note/content/IV. Markov Models, POS Tagging, Grammar and Parsing.md

 2. **Bottom-up parsing:**
    - Starts with the input sentence and tries to construct the parse tree by matching it to the grammar rules.
    - Focuses on assembling the structure from the sentence upwards.
+### Q: What is a Context Free Grammar (CFG).
+Define formally?
+How does it differ from a probabilistic CFG?
+State one important task that can be done by PCFGs but not by CFGs.
+[3 + 2 + 2=7 points]

+Sol.
+A Context Free Grammar (CFG) is a formalism/grammar for generating language.
+It contains a set of terminals, N (which are usually words) and non-terminals, Σ (which are usually POS tags/Chunks), and a set of rules or productions of the form A→β, where A is a non-terminal and β is a string of symbols from Σ ∪ N.

+A PCFG is a probabilistic version of a CFG where each production must add to 1, defining a distribution for each non-terminal.
+Probabilities of all productions rewriting a given non-terminal must sum to 1.

+PCFGs can disambiguate between multiple parse trees for a given sentence however this cannot be done directly using a CFG.